fortio/fortio/README.md

- http-echo, redirect, proxies, tcp-echo, udp-echo and grpc ping servers), tcp-echo (only the tcp-echo server), udp-echo (only udp-echo server), report (report only UI server), redirect (only the redirect server), proxies (only the -M and -P configured proxies), grpcping (grpc client), or curl (single URL debug), or nc (single tcp or udp:// connection), or version (prints the full version and build details). where target is a url (http load tests) or host:port (grpc health test), or tcp://host:port (tcp load test), or udp://host:port (udp load test). or 1 of the special arguments
+ http-echo, redirect, proxies, tcp-echo, udp-echo and grpc ping servers), tcp-echo (only the tcp-echo server), udp-echo (only udp-echo server), report (report only UI server), redirect (only the redirect server), proxies (only the -M and -P configured proxies), grpcping (gRPC client), or curl (single URL debug), or nc (single tcp or udp:// connection), or version (prints the full version and build details). where target is a URL (http load tests) or host:port (grpc health test), or tcp://host:port (tcp load test), or udp://host:port (udp load test). or 1 of the special arguments
         fortio {help|envhelp|version|buildinfo}
 flags:
   -H key:value
-        Additional http header(s) or grpc metadata.
+        Additional HTTP header(s) or gRPC metadata.
 Multiple key:value pairs can be passed using multiple -H.
   -L    Follow redirects (implies -std-client) - do not use for load test -M value
-        Http multi proxy to run, e.g -M "localport1 baseDestURL1 baseDestURL2" -M ...
+        HTTP multi proxy to run, e.g -M "localport1 baseDestURL1 baseDestURL2" -M ...
   -P value
-        Tcp proxies to run, e.g -P "localport1 dest_host1:dest_port1" -P "[::1]:0
+        TCP proxies to run, e.g -P "localport1 dest_host1:dest_port1" -P "[::1]:0
 www.google.com:443" ...
   -X string
-        HTTP method to use instead of GET/POST depending on payload/content-type -a    Automatically save JSON result with filename based on labels & timestamp -abort-on code
+        HTTP method to use instead of GET/POST depending on payload/content-type -a    Automatically save JSON result with filename based on labels & timestamp -abort-on int
-        Http code that if encountered aborts the run. e.g. 503 or -1 for socket errors.
+        HTTP status code that if encountered aborts the run. e.g., 503 or -1 for socket errors.
   -access-log-file path
         file path to log all requests to.
 Maybe have performance impacts -access-log-format format